martinschneider/justtestlah/src/site/markdown/index.md

 pages.package=
 ```

-Each run will execute tests for one platform only.
+Each run will execute tests for a single platform.
 Let's see how we can run the Android demo next.

 ### Android demo

 To test a mobile app you need to setup [Appium](https://appium.io) and [start an Appium server](http://appium.io/docs/en/about-appium/getting-started).
-Make sure that there is at least one physical or virtual (Android emulator or iPhone simulator) device connected.
+Make sure there is at least one physical or virtual (Android emulator or iPhone simulator) device connected.
 Then simply execute the tests by setting `platform=android` in your JustTestLah! properties file.
-This is the only difference to the configuration for Web.
+This is the only difference to the configuration for the web test.
+The Stackoverflow APK file can be found [here](https://apkpure.com/stackoverflow/com.app.infytechnics.stackoverflow).

 ### iOS demo

-There is currently no public demo for iOS available.
-This is mostly because app packages (builds for the iPhone simulator) for any interesting real-world application are not readily available and [ipa builds need to be resigned to play nicely with Appium](http://appium.io/docs/en/drivers/ios-xcuitest-real-devices).
+There is currently no public demo for iOS.
+This is mostly because app packages (builds for the iPhone simulator) for any interesting real-world application are not readily available and [ipa builds need to be re-signed to play nicely with Appium](http://appium.io/docs/en/drivers/ios-xcuitest-real-devices).
 If you want to contribute a demo, [please conatct me](mart.schneider@gmail.com).

-That said, using JustTestLah! can be (and has been) used to automate iOS apps.
+That said, JustTestLah! can be ([and has been](https://www.youtube.com/watch?v=maJkvP_qk4A)) used to automate iOS apps.

 ### Available demos
 There are a couple of demos available under the `justtestlah-demos` module.
 The default one uses [Stackoverflow](https://stackoverflow.com) and comes in flavours for `web` and `android` (upvote [this question](https://meta.stackoverflow.com/questions/365573/is-there-a-version-of-the-stack-overflow-app-for-the-ios-simulator) to help us get access to an iOS version.

-Which tests get executed depends on the `features.dierctory` property:
+Which tests get executed depends on the `features.directory` property:

 ```ini
 # The path to the Cucumber feature files